albuquerque-lucas/login_system/README.md

 5. Start a local server: `php -S localhost:port`
 6. Access the application in your browser: [http://localhost:port](http://localhost:port)

+**Note:** Before running the application, ensure that you have a MySQL server running and properly configured.
+Update the database connection details in the project files, such as `ConnectionController.php`, to match your MySQL server settings.

 ## Features

 ✨ The PHP Login System comes with the following features to showcase my login skills: